 The Mower County Soil and Water Conservation District is coordinating a water pollution study of the entire Cedar River Basin with the Shell Rock River, Cedar River, and Turtle Creek watershed districts.
 This Total Maximum Daily Load (TMDL) project will determine the levels of pollutants that the water bodies can accept and still meet water quality standards; the sources of those pollutants; and ways to reduce the levels of pollutants.

-The MPCA conducted biological monitoring of the Shell Rock and its tributaries in 2009, intensely studying the fish and aquatic bugs found there.
-The agency recently published a report identifying stressors to fish and other aquatic life in the watershed (see below).
+The MPCA conducted biological monitoring of the Shell Rock and its tributaries (2009), intensely studying the fish and aquatic bugs found there.
+The stressor identification report (2014) identifies stressors to fish and other aquatic life in the watershed.